Slides vs Flip Flops: Sandal Comparison

 Fast-forward to the years after World War II—American soldiers started to bring home souvenirs from Japan.
 One such souvenir was the zori, a Japanese sandal made from straw that closely resembles what we now know as the flip flop.
 These sandals exploded in popularity in the 50s, and American manufacturers began making them with a rubber sole.

 Nowadays, flip flops are one of the best-selling shoe varieties on the market.
 Everything from beachside souvenir stands to chic high fashion boutique shops boast endless colors and styles of flip flops.
+Today, this casual footwear option ranks among the most popular women’s sandals—perfect for everything from summer barbecues to casual outings.
+Searching for a classic sandal that’s as supportive as it is stylish?
+Our Shore Toe Post Sandal is an excellent option for casual settings.

 Slides: From the Shower to the Spotlight